 (New York Rangers, Toronto, Chicago, New York Islanders, Florida)

 Though some dogged him later in his career as being a “lazy” player, Karpovtsev was nonetheless a very talented defender.
 He possessed good size at 6-foot-2 and 200 pounds, and could contribute offensively.
 His finest season came in 1996-97 when he finished second among Rangers blueliners in scoring (9-29-38), and fed off of the play of Wayne Gretzky, Mark Messier, Brian Leetch and Adam Graves.
 He was one of the first Russians to have his named etched onto the Stanley Cup in 1994.
-Very sadly, we lost Karpovtsev in the Lokomotiv Yaroslavl tragedy in 2011.
+Very sadly, Karpovtsev perished in the Lokomotiv Yaroslavl tragedy in 2011.

 38. Valeri Bure

 Though not as high-scoring as his more renowned older brother, Valeri Bure could still put pucks home.
 He surpassed the 20-goal plateau five times during his career.
 When Bure tallied a career-high 35 goals in 1999-00 for the Flames, he and his older brother set the NHL record (93) for most goals in a season by a pair of siblings.
 He finished her career with 400 points (174 G, 226 A) in 621 games.

 (Washington, Carolina, Montreal)

 An incredibly gifted scorer, Semin could have been one of the greats, but earned a reputation as being lackadaisical or lazy at times.
 Still, his god-given talent cannot be ignored.
 Semin reached double digits in nine of his 11 seasons, and was at least a point-per-game player three times.
 He scored 40 goals in 73 games for the 2009-10 Washington Capitals.

 36. Artemi Panarin